Formation (song): Controversy

-"Formation", its music video, and the performance at the Super Bowl received criticism from conservative figures, law enforcement organizations and social media users over perceived anti-police, anti-American and racist messages.
+"Formation", its music video, and the performance at the Super Bowl received criticism from some conservative figures, law enforcement organizations, and social media users over perceived anti-police, anti-American, and anti-white racist messages.
+U.S. president Donald Trump thought the performance was "ridiculous" and "not appropriate", saying it warranted a national scandal.
 Former Mayor of New York City Rudy Giuliani called the performance "outrageous", adding: "I don't know what the heck it was.
 A bunch of people bouncing around and all strange things.
 It was terrible."
-Congressman Peter King condemned the "Formation" video, saying that "no one should really care what she thinks about any serious issue confronting our nation".
-Canadian politician Jim Karygiannis said that the Canadian government should investigate Beyoncé and consider banning her from the country.
+Congressman Peter King condemned the "Formation" video, saying that "no one should really care what [Beyoncé] thinks about any serious issue confronting our nation".
+Canadian politician Jim Karygiannis said that the Canadian government should investigate Beyoncé and consider banning her from the country following her Super Bowl performance.
 Conservative commentator Rush Limbaugh said that the song was "representative of the cultural decay and social rot that is befalling our country".
+British media personality Piers Morgan wrote that the song has a "police-hating theme" and characterized Beyoncé as an "agitating" figure who is playing the race card.
 Conservative TV host Tomi Lahren directed a rant towards Beyoncé, accusing her of "ramrodding an aggressive agenda down our throats" and concluding: "Your husband was a drug dealer.
 For fourteen years, he sold crack cocaine.
 Talk about protecting black neighborhoods?
 Start at home".
 Beyoncé requested to use thirty seconds of Lahren's rant for the Formation World Tour, but Lahren denied the request.

 An anti-Beyoncé campaign was started on social media titled #BoycottBeyoncé, which was met with a competing #IStandWithBeyoncé hashtag.
-As part of the campaign, an anti-Beyoncé protest was held on February 16, 2016, outside the National Football League headquarters, citing the "hate speech & racism" in Beyoncé's performance, which encouraged a counter-protest to be organized.
-In order to stoke unrest as part of the Russian interference in the 2016 US elections, the Kremlin-backed Internet Research Agency placed adverts on Instagram urging people to attend the protests.
+As part of the campaign, an anti-Beyoncé protest was held outside the National Football League headquarters on February 16, 2016, citing the "hate speech & racism" in Beyoncé's performance, which encouraged a counter-protest to be organized.
+In order to stoke unrest as part of the Russian interference in the 2016 U.S. elections, the Kremlin-backed Internet Research Agency placed adverts on Instagram urging people to attend the protests.
 Only three anti-Beyoncé protesters attended, while a larger counter-protest gathered, holding signs expressing statements such as "Pro-black doesn't mean anti-white".